earloc/TypealizR/README.md

 ```

-> the per-file setting takes preceedence over the global setting.
+> the per-file setting takes precedence over the global setting.
 So you can choose to just opt-out on a per-file basis, or opt-out globally and optin-in on a per-file basis, if needed

 ## customize warnings